ajsalminen/pymodoro/README.md

 # Pymodoro

+This is a modified version of Pymodoro with working, but very rough implementation of the following features: commands to stop the timer, log interruptions during the pomodoro, ability to pass a name for the pomodoro being worked on and basic logging of work that has been done.

 ## Running

 To run, put the files into a new folder called **.pymodoro** inside your home folder.
 Configure your xmobar to display pymodoro with